-a) Residential-only and commercial-only buildings:

-- b) Buildings with an internal mix of uses, but which remain predominantly residential; - c) Limited Commercial uses which are meant to mainly serve local markets; or - d) Be required, where contextually appropriate, to provide commercial or service uses on the ground floor.
+- a) Residential-only and commercial-only buildings; - b) Buildings with an internal mix of uses, but which remain predominantly residential; - c) Limited Commercial uses which are meant to mainly serve local markets; or - d) Be required, where contextually appropriate, to provide commercial or service uses on the ground floor.

-Based on the foregoing, the proposed commercial blocks along Mer Bleue Road and the proposed townhouse blocks in the northeast corner of the Subject Lands are appropriate for the Minor Corridor designation.
+Based on the foregoing, the proposed townhouse and medium density residential blocks abutting Tenth Line Road are appropriate for the Minor Corridor designation.